Hanford Events Calendar

 Community Engagement

 The Hanford Communities encourages the Department of Energy to identify opportunities to ensure its contractors make meaningful contributions to the community, such as community projects and loaned executives, through the contracts’ Community Commitment Clauses.
-Additionally, the Hanford workforce should be provided the ability to make contributions that support local needs such as the United Way and other charities through automatic payroll deductions.

 HAMMER Training Center